How to Analyze an SBOM

 A vulnerability is a flaw in your software product that an attacker can exploit.
 Examples of critical vulnerabilities are Log4Shell, Heartbleed, Shellshock/Bash, and POODLE.

-An SBOM of a software product combined with information on what components have a vulnerability will tell you the risks within your software supply chain.
-Continuously scanning SBOMs is an efficient way to check for new vulnerabilities in released software.
+An SBOM of a software product combined with information on which components have a vulnerability enables a complete SBOM analysis to identify risks in your software supply chain.
+Continuously scanning SBOMs with an SBOM vulnerability scanner is an efficient way to check for new vulnerabilities in released software.

 Common Vulnerabilities and Exposures (CVEs)